MdAmzadAli/webhook-repo/README.md

 This is a setup for checking webhook events of github basically merge, pull_request and push

 Requirements

-`
-MongoDB_uri
+-MongoDB_uri
-One Repo for testing event
+-One Repo for testing event
-ngrok(for exposing localhost url to a public url) python
+-ngrok(for exposing localhost url to a public url) -python
-`

 Follow the steps below

-`
 -clone the repo
 -add MONGO_URI in webhook-repo/app/config.py file
 -create another github repo say action-repo for testing events